5 Best Hikes On Kenai Peninsula, Alaska

 Difficulty: Difficult

-Slaughter Gulch is a steep hike in Cooper Landing, but from the summit, you’ll get some incredible views of Kenai Lake, Kenai River, Cooper Landing, and the surrounding Kenai Mountains.
+Slaughter Gulch is a steep hike in Cooper Landing, which is a small community on the Kenai Peninsula.
+From the summit, you’ll get some incredible views of Kenai Lake, Kenai River, Cooper Landing, and the surrounding Kenai Mountains.

 From Anchorage, head south on the Seward Highway.
 Stay right at “The Y” and continue on the Sterling Highway.
 In around 10.6 miles, turn right onto Stetson Circle in Cooper Landing.
 Drive to the end of the road to find the parking lot.